 Dre’s albums include Dr. Dre Presents the Aftermath (1996), 2001 (1999) and the long-awaited, long-delayed Detox.
 His singles include “Nuthin But a ‘G’ Thing,” “California Love” and “Forget About Dre.”

-As if that’s not enough, in 2006 he co-founded with music mogul Jimmy Iovine the headphone company Beats by Dr. Dre.
+Dr. Dre has also made his mark as a businessman.
+With music mogul Jimmy Iovine he co-founded the headphone company Beats by Dr. Dre.
 The high-end headphones were a big success, worn by everyone from musicians and actors to athletes like LeBron James.
 Electronics giant Apple bought the company for $3 billion in 2014.